es-ude/ElasticNodeMiddleware/README.md

 We list them in the following:
 - Monitoring: We do not have include the monitoring of the current usage yet.
 The monitoring includes measuring the energy/power consumption.
-- Flash: We do not include the code for using the flash memory of the MCU.
+- Flash: We do not include the code for using the flash memory of the MCU (only of the Fpga).
 The flash memory is for additional data storage.
 - Stub/Skeleton Generation: We do not have generation of the abstraction interface on the MCU (Stub) as well as on the FPGA (Skeleton) in this basic code.